-Our after-school program offers weekend adventures, our ETHICAL curriculum, and tutoring!
+Our after-school program offers weekly team building, tutoring, mentoring and lessons in nature photography.
+This is coupled with monthly adventures in the wilderness.
 Wilderness Club is managed with support by college students that are alumni of Summer Treks.
 High school students that are alumni of Summer Treks provide secondary support tutoring.

 This program is exclusively for PS23 students in 6th through 8th grades.
 It is offered with no charge to students or JCPS.
 About 75% of PS23 students are free/reduced lunch recipients.
 In September of 2020 we will launch a second Wilderness Club site at MS40!

 We tailor empowering and team-building trips to fit the needs of our partners for maximum impact.
-These customized fee-for-service outings can be built to promote self-confidence for groups serving teens or team-building for an organization and its employees.
-Past partnerships have included, among others, The City of Jersey City and Big Brothers Big Sisters.
+These customized fee-for-service outings can be built to promote self-confidence for groups serving teens or employee engagement team-building for organizations and their employees.
+Check out our brochure for more information.
 If you would like to partner with Team Wilderness to provide an amazing trip for your organization just Contact Us.